ntorba/kv_question/README.md

-# Outerbounds Technical Challenge - Read Only Key/Value Store
+# Technical Challenge - Read Only Key/Value Store
 To complete the challenge, I used [FastAPI](https://fastapi.tiangolo.com/) to build an API that accepts a Post request with a uuid key and return the corresponding payload.

-Example requests are shown under directions the Launch Server section.
+Example requests are shown under the Launch Server section.

 ## Launch server
 ### Locally